Every rose tells a story.

 – Wherefore art thou rose?
 In the readings of Shakespeare, of course.
 He refers to roses more than 50 times throughout his writings.

 – 1,000 years old.
-That’s the age the world’s oldest living rose is thought to be.
-Today it continues to flourish on the wall of the Hildesheim Cathedral in Germany.
+That's the age the world's oldest living rose is thought to be.
+Yet, today it continues to flourish on the wall of the Hildesheim Cathedral in Germany.

-– The rose is a legend in it’s own.
+– The rose is a legend on its own.
 The story goes that during the Roman empire, there was an incredibly beautiful maiden named Rhodanthe.
 Her beauty drew many zealous suitors who pursued her relentlessly.
 Exhausted by their pursuit, Rhodanthe was forced to take refuge from her suitors in the temple of her friend Diana.
 Unfortunately, Diana became jealous.
-And when the suitors broke down her temple gates to get near their beloved Rhodanthe, she also became angry turning Rhodanthe into a rose and her suitors into thorns.
+And when the suitors broke down her temple gates to get near their beloved Rhodanthe, she also became angry, turning Rhodanthe into a rose and her suitors into thorns.

 – A rose by any other name… according to Greek Mythology, it was Aphrodite who gave the rose its name.

 – Leave it to the romantic French to be the ones first to deliver roses.
 French explorer Samuel de Champlain brought the first cultivated roses to North America in the seventeenth century.

 – Roses are truly ageless.
 Recently, archaeologists discovered the fossilized remains of wild roses over 40 million years old.